elijah-okello/unmc-docs/docs/source/index.rst

 is a web application that allows medical nurses in Uganda to apply for licenses and to manage their license applications.

+UNMC system allows midwives and nurses to register, renew, pay and undertake interviews for licenses and certificates on a website/dashboard

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+..
+Check out the :doc:`usage` section for further information, including
+.. how to :ref:`installation` the project.

 .. note::

    This project is under active development.
-Hi

 Contents
 --------

 .. toctree::

-   usage
+   install
+   howitworks
+   tools
    api